guitarvydas/guitarvydas.github.io/_posts/2022-04-01-Class-Based Languages vs. Prototype-Based Languages.md

 There is a trade-off.
 The JavaScript method is simpler but uses CPU time for lookups at runtime.

 Class-based systems optimize for final app speed at the expense of doing more work during compilation.
-Class-based systems use up the same amount of CPU as prototype-based-systems, but class-based systems amortize the cost over the number of times that the final app is executed.
+Class-based systems use up CPU time, just like prototype-based-systems, but class-based systems amortize the cost over the number of times that the final app is executed.

 Class-based systems are less flexible than prototype-based systems, because the language needs to be constrained to help the compiler/optimizer figure things out.